-Build and maintain a fully customizable database of participants or members with signup forms, admin backend, custom lists, and CSV support.
+Build and maintain a fully customizable database of participants, members or anything with signup forms, admin backend, custom lists, and CSV support.

 This plugin offers all the functionality needed to build and maintain a database of people.
 The database is fully configurable, allowing you to define all the fields of information you want to store for each record.
 The records can be entered individually in the WordPress admin section, imported with a CSV file, or let the individuals themselves create their own record.
 Display lists of records can be sorted and filtered by any field, and the result exported as a CSV file.

 This plugin was developed for an organization with the mission of educating and empowering voters.
 This organization needed to quickly build a database of concerned voters, supporters, and volunteers, giving them an ability to collect input and feedback, organize volunteers, and mobilize it's voter constituency with actions such as petition drives and voter education campaigns.

 This database could be of use to any organization that needs to build and maintain lists of constituents, supporters, members, volunteers, etc. for any purpose.
 It is designed to be easy to use and serve multiple purposes, with several very powerful features to customize it's functionality to the needs of your organization, club, sports team, or any other large group of people.

 The plugin can be easily adapted to work as a database for other applications such as indexes, directories, catalogs, or anything, really.
 The plugin uses a system of customizable templates for all it's displays, and an API for the customization and extension of it's capabilities.
 The plugin is fully internationalized with a growing set of translations.

 The heart of this plugin is the participants database, which is completely configurable.
 It comes pre-filled with standard fields such as name, address, phone, etc., but you can define any fields you want, including the type of field, validation, help text and a print title for each field.
 Fields are also organized into groups so large amounts of information can be better managed, and long forms broken up into logical sections.